indykiss/DataStructures-Algos/Python101.md

         i += 1
     return res
 BUT REALLY USING A HEAP IS THE RIGHT ANSWER FOR K FREQUENT Qs

-# Check is a char is a number:
-isnumeric

-Check is a char is A-Z:
-isalpha

 # Converting data types
 str(integer)